 NOTE: A newly installed boiler or process heater should be tested to ensure that the unit and all associated components are properly installed and will operate as designed ("pre-start-up" activities).
-The EPA does not intend for the start-up period to begin when newly installed unit's first fire fuel for testing or other pre-start-up purposes because such firing of fuel does not represent normal operation of the unit.
+The EPA does not intend for the start-up period to begin when newly installed unit's

 During start-up and shut-down, it is impracticable to measure emissions and the safe operation of certain pollution control devices is not possible.
 For that reason, the facility must comply with all applicable emissions limits at all times except for start-up or shut-down periods.
-To reduce emissions of pollutants during those periods, Boiler MACT provides work practices for boilers and process heaters subject to emission limits and clarifies when "start-up" and "shut-down"
+To reduce emissions of pollutants during those periods, Boiler MACT provides work practices for boilers and process heaters subject to emission limits and clarifies when "start-up" and "shut-down" occurs.

-occurs.
 At the core of the start-up and shut-down work practices and definitions are the terms "clean fuels" and "useful thermal energy".